 Andrea earned a Master's degree in Environmental Studies from the University of Montana and a Bachelor's degree in Natural Science and Geology from the University of Puget Sound.
 She has worked for Northwest Connections for fifteen years.
 Andrea is one of those rare instructors who can translate complex scientific concepts to all audiences.
 She is an expert naturalist and an outstanding teacher.

 Andrea and her husband have two daughters.
-When she is not raising a family or leading Northwest Connections programs, she teaches outdoor skills courses for the Aerie School for Backcountry Medicine.
+When she is not raising a family or leading Northwest Connections programs, she teaches outdoor skills courses for the Aerie Backcountry Medicine.

 Education Program Associate